What is coding?

 Training of coders

-The coding at MIC Lab is done in the same way as in scientific trials of MI.
-Regardless of who codes at MIC Lab, the same assessment is made, and the assessment should not vary from one year to another.
-To work as a professional coder at MIC Lab, continuous training and reliability testing are required.
+Coding at MIC Lab is done in the same way as in scientific testing of MI.
+Regardless of who is coding at MIC Lab, the same assessment should be made.
+The assessment should not vary from year to year.
+To work as a professional coder at MIC Lab requires continuous training and reliability testing.

 Training history